duke326/SWE261/ProjectReport.md

 ### Introduction into JUnit

-A JUnit *test* is a method contained in a class which is only used for testing.
-This is called a *Test class*.
-To define that a certain method is a test method, annotate it with the `@Test` annotation.
+JUnit *test* is a method contained in a class that is only used for testing.
+This is called *test category*.
+To define a specific method as a test method, please annotate the method with `@Test`.

 This method executes the code under test.
-You use an *assert* method, provided by JUnit or another assert framework, to check an expected result versus the actual result.
-These calls are typically called *asserts* or *assert statements*.
+Use the *assert* method provided by JUnit or other assert frameworks to compare the expected result with the actual result.
+These calls are usually called *assert* or *assert statement*.

-Assert statements typically allow to define messages which are shown if the test fails.
-You should provide here meaningful messages to make it easier for the user to identify and fix the problem.
-This is especially true if someone looks at the problem, who did not write the code under test or the test code.
+The assert statement can usually define the message that will be displayed if the test fails.
+You should provide meaningful messages here to help users identify and resolve issues.
+This is especially true if the code under test or someone who did not write the test code sees the problem.

 #### Existing test cases